splunk-soar-connectors/checkpointfirewall/release_notes/unreleased.md

 **Unreleased**
-* Fixed the multiple login requests issue [PAPP-23430]
+* Fixed issue where multiple logins were being requested [PAPP-23430]